Atbox/legal/terms-of-service/en.md

   * Hacking, Cracking, Fishing or Stealing data in any way
   * Spamming, Bulk emails, Bulk SMS or any related content
   * Misusing of content, words or images, Publishing duplicate content.
-  * Any other cases which may harm the website or it's profits, even if it's not listed here.
+  * Any other actions which may harm the website or it's profits, even if it's not listed here.

 ### Use atbox in a good way ###